Massachusetts Small Estate Affidavit | Form MPC 170

 - The Decedent must have been a Massachusetts resident

 - The Decedent must not have left behind real estate,

 - The Decedent must have passed away at least thirty (30) days prior, and

 - The Petitioner must be an “interested person”.

 The Commonwealth of Massachusetts provides a useful explanation of the four (4) different types of probating an estate.
-To ensure that a Small Estate Affidavit is the correct type to pursue, the applying individual should refer to the page, “Learn about the types of probate for an estate“.
+To ensure that a small estate affidavit is the correct form type to pursue, the applying individual should refer to the page, “Learn about the types of probate for an estate“.